Name The Republic of Kenya

 • There is no national welfare scheme and visitors to Kenya are responsible for their own medical expenses.
 We insist on our clients being covered by the Flying Doctors' Service.

-• Please can you leave a copy of your travel insurance with us at the beginning of your holiday, along with copies of your airline tickets and passports.
+• Please leave a copy of your travel insurance with us at the beginning of your holiday, along with copies of your airline tickets and passports.

 • In Kenya, we do have good medical facilities and a good hospital.

-• Malaria, protection is imperative.
-We recommend Malarone as a prophylactic.
+• Malaria protection is imperative.
+We recommend Malarone as a prophylactic....
+But please consult with your preferred medical practitioner.

 • There are no mandatory inoculations required for Kenya but please contact your doctor or a specialised travel clinic for further advice.

-• Most of the safari vehicles have a cigarette lighter socket operation on a 12-volt system.
+• Voltage is 220-240 AC.
+Most of the safari vehicles have a cigarette lighter socket operation on a 12-volt system.

-• Please bring sufficient batteries for photographic equipment, many lodges have limited power supply, but all are capable of re-charging your electrical goods for you.
+• Please bring sufficient batteries for photographic equipment; most lodges have limited power supply but all are capable of re-charging your electrical items for you.

 • Please also bring adapter plugs (square pin, English standard).